 Trump, Congressional GOP Back Off From Immediate Obamacare Repeal

-There's a moment in the Broadway musical Hamilton where George Washington says to an exasperated Alexander Hamilton, "Winning is easy, young man.
+There's a moment in the Broadway musical Hamilton where George Washington says to an exasperated Alexander Hamilton: "Winning is easy, young man.
 Governing's harder."

 When it comes to health care, it seems that President Trump is learning that same lesson.
 Trump and Republicans in Congress are struggling with how to keep their double-edged campaign promise — to repeal Obamacare without leaving millions of people without health insurance.